-As the Medical Director of UCLA Alzheimer's and Dementia Care, Dr. Tan supports the program’s dementia care managers as they put together comprehensive, effective and timely care plans and work with referring physicians to help patients, families, and caregivers attain their treatment and personal goals.
+As the Medical Director of UCLA Alzheimer's and Dementia Care, Dr. Tan supports the program’s dementia care specialists as they put together comprehensive, effective and timely care plans and work with referring physicians to help patients, families, and caregivers attain their treatment and personal goals.

 Leslie Evertson graduated from California State University Sonoma with a B.S.
 Degree in Nursing, Certificate in Gerontology and a Minor in Biology in 1998.
 She worked as a Registered Nurse in a variety of specialties, including Bone Marrow Transplant, Medical/Surgical Oncology and Intensive Care.
 She graduated from University of Colorado at Colorado Springs Beth-El College of Nursing and Health Sciences in December of 2005 with a Master of Science in Nursing as an Adult/Geriatric Nurse Practitioner and Forensic Clinical Nurse Specialist.
 She has worked as a Geriatric Nurse Practitioner with Valley Geriatric Medical Group in Sherman Oaks, the Greater Los Angeles VA Healthcare System, West Los Angeles Nursing Home Care Unit, and the California State Veterans Home -West Los Angeles in the RCFE.
-At present she has a position in UCLA Geriatrics as the Lead Dementia Care Manager/Geriatric Nurse Practitioner with the Alzheimer's and Dementia Care Program.
+At present she has a position in UCLA Geriatrics as the Lead Dementia Care Specialists/Geriatric Nurse Practitioner with the Alzheimer's and Dementia Care Program.
 Leslie is married and has two children and currently resides in Simi Valley, California.

-Mihae Kim, AGPCNP-BC - Dementia Care Manager
+Mihae Kim, AGPCNP-BC - Dementia Care Specialist

 Mihae Kim joined the Division of Geriatrics as a Nurse Practitioner for the UCLA Alzheimer's and Dementia Care Program in May, 2014.
 She graduated from University of California Los Angeles with a Master of Science in Nursing as an Adult/Geriatric Nurse Practitioner.
 She worked as a Registered Nurse in a variety of specialties in inpatient settings, including Cardiothoracic Surgery, Geriatric intermediate care, and Intensive care.
 Mihae has received numerous certifications (Adult Gertontology Primary Care Nurse Practitioner - Board Certified, Public Health Nurse, Critical Care Registered Nurse, Cardiac Surgery Certification, and Cardiac Medicine Certification) and scholarships (UCLA Staff Assembly Scholarship and Korean Nurses Association of Southern California) from her clinical and academic settings.
 Prior to joining the UCLA Alzheimer's and Dementia Care Program, Mihae worked as a lead Nurse Practitioner at UCLA Hypertension Program, involved in various hypertension and kidney disease researches as a Sub-Investigator, and served geriatric populations with refractory hypertension and advanced chronic kidney disease while working for the Division of Nephrology, UCLA Geffen School of Medicine.
 Currently Mihae is serving as a board member for California Association for Nurse Practitioners since 2012.
 Mihae’s special interest is to improve quality of care for older adults and to provide community based health promotion and disease prevention for diverse geriatric populations.

-Michelle Panlilio, GNP - Dementia Care Manager
+Michelle Panlilio, GNP - Dementia Care Specialist

 Michelle Panlilio graduated from Mount St. Mary’s College with a Bachelor’s Degree in Nursing in 2001.
 While working as a Registered Nurse at UCLA Medical Hospital, she attended school at UCLA and finished with her Master’s Degree in Nursing as a Geriatric Nurse Practitioner in 2005.
 Since graduation, Michelle has had experience in Internal Medicine, Cardiology, Dermatology, and clinical research trials about Alzheimer’s Disease.
-She currently holds a position at UCLA in the Department of Geriatrics as a Nurse Practitioner and Care Manager.
+She currently holds a position at UCLA in the Department of Geriatrics as a Nurse Practitioner and Care Specialist.
 Michelle is married to her high school sweetheart Paolo, and they have two daughters Isabella and Noa.
 They currently reside in Woodland Hills, CA.

-Ynez Tongson - Dementia Care Manager Assistant
+Ynez Tongson - Dementia Care Assistant

-Ynez Tongson is a Dementia Care Manager Assistant with UCLA's Alzheimer's and Dementia Care Program.
+Ynez Tongson is a Dementia Care Assistant with UCLA's Alzheimer's and Dementia Care Program.
 Ynez received her Bachelor of Arts degree in Psychology with an emphasis on community psychology from CSU Long Beach.
 She has over 7 years of experience working with at-risk/high-risk populations at the prevention and intervention stages, and has been certified in group facilitation and crisis management.
 Her passions include the improvement of quality of life and advocating for culturally competent care.
 Ynez likes cute things and food, separately, and oftentimes, together.

-Marlene Lozano - Dementia Care Manager Assistant
+Marlene Lozano - Dementia Care Assistant

 Marlene Lozano joined UCLA four years ago with the goal to provide the best customer service, support, and care to each person that she meet.
 Her compassionate and caring personality, contribute to her ability in making a difference in those lives that she touches.
 As in her previous role as a Physician Support Representative and her long medical involvement with patient care, Marlene finds it truly rewarding that she is able to play an integral role in providing comfort and security at times when patients and families are most vulnerable.
-As a Dementia Care Manager Assistant, Marlene is delighted to continue her career path and provide all the care and resources within her reach for a better quality of life of all patients.
+As a Dementia Care Assistant, Marlene is delighted to continue her career path and provide all the care and resources within her reach for a better quality of life of all patients.

-Andrea Centeno - Dementia Care Manager Assistant
+Andrea Centeno - Dementia Care Assistant